Extensive Home Recording Studio Equipment List

 Cable Testers

-Although not usually necessary in a home studio they can come in handy when you have a lot of equipment, and hence a lot of cables, and you find you have noise problems you need to track down.
-A cable tester will allow you to find which cable or cables are causing the problem.
+Although not usually necessary in a home studio they can come in handy when you have a lot of equipment.
+A cable tester will allow you to find problematic cables.

 SPL Meters

-Sound Pressure Level Meters are high-end decibel meters - they let you test how loud a sound source is.
-If you need precise readings then you can get one of these, but a free alternative for approximate readings can be a dB meter app for your smartphone.
+Sound Pressure Level Meters are high-end decibel meters – they let you test how loud a sound source is.
+A free alternative for approximate readings can be a dB meter app for your smartphone.

 Acoustic Treatment